ircdocs/modern-irc/_includes/messages/user_queries.md

 The history is searched backward, returning the most recent entry first.
 If there are multiple entries, up to `<count>` replies will be returned (or all of them if no `<count>` parameter is given).

-If given, `<count>` SHOULD be a non-positive number.
+If given, `<count>` SHOULD be a positive number.
 Otherwise, a full search is done.

 Servers MUST reply with either {% numeric ERR_WASNOSUCHNICK %} or a non-empty list of WHOWAS entries, both followed with {% numeric RPL_ENDOFWHOWAS %}